 If your cat is diagnosed with hyperthyroidism, your vet may recommend modifying their diet.
-Today, our Smokey Point vets explain more about hyperthyroidism in cats and how diet can affect your kitty's treatment.
+Today, our vets in Smokey Point explain more about hyperthyroidism in cats and how diet can affect your kitty's treatment.

 How Thyroid Hormones Affect Your Cat's Health